grigory-leonenko/redux-easy-actions/README.md

 export default Actions;
 ```

-### Use in your app and what next?
+### Is it production-ready?

-I think Api will not change globaly, but of course it first version and changes will be.
+I don't think there will be any significant changes in API, but please keep in mind that it's still a very early version.

-### Inspirated
+### Inspirated by

 * [Redux](http://rackt.github.io/redux)
 * [Flux](https://facebook.github.io/flux/)